plenoptic-org/plenoptic/docs/user_guide/intermediate_synthesis/datasaurus/ds_star.md

         axes[i, 2].set(xticklabels=[])
 ```

 Our intended shape here, as can be seen above, is a star, roughly centered in the plot.
-Stars, unlike circles, are a difficult shape to describe
+In order to encourage metamer synthesis to find this shape, we define the function `star_penalty`, which assigns each point a polar angle and, using that angle, computes the corresponding radial distance from the user-specified center using an equation found [here](https://math.stackexchange.com/a/4293385).
+The function then returns the sum of the sum of squared errors for both the distance and angle.

 To use this penalty with synthesis, we define the parameters (try changing these to different values!) and combine the resulting value with a range penalty which requires all points to lie between 0 and 100.

+However, you'll notice an important difference with the synthesis performed in the other notebooks in this series: we perform synthesis in a two-stage process.
+First, we match the combined `penalty` but use a reduced model (only matching the x and y means).
+Then, we initialize a new {class}`~plenoptic.Metamer` object which matches the full datasaurus model but only uses the `range_penalty`, and starts from the {attr}`~plenoptic.Metamer.metamer` attribute produced by the first stage.

 ```{code-cell} ipython3
 # target_theta allows us to rotate the star, default puts it aligned with y-axis